 1.Co-building of tailored coastal climate services

-- Coastal climate service Beach management (coastal erosion issue)
+- Coastal climate service Risk of physical destabilisation of beaches and atoll islands (coastal erosion issue)

 - Coastal climate service Adaptation pathways in atolls (link with the STORISK project)

 - Coastal climate service Nature-based solutions (investigation of the role of the indigenous vegetation in island and shoreline stabilization)

 > These Coastal climate services are currently being designed.

 2. Assessment of adaptation to climate change in French Polynesia (link with the STORISK project)

 - Development of a methodology of evaluation of the adaptation to the climate change on a specific territory

 > This task has been realised with the support of Toanui VIRIAMU (research assistant) in 2019 (paper in prep.)

 - Duvat V.K.E., Magnan A., forthcoming.
 Contrasting potential for nature-based solutions to enhance coastal protection services in atoll islands.
 In: C. Klöck & M. Fink (Eds.)
 Dealing with climate change in small islands.
 Göttingen University Press, 29 p.

 - Duvat V.K.E., submitted.
 Implications of human-driven atoll island expansion for adaptation to climate change: insights from the Maldives.
 Progress in Physical Geography.